DWBA-Coder/PyPM/README.md

 ## Others

-**Follow-up development plan:** Consider adding the ability to add custom image sources, adding different versions to adapt to different operating systems, etc. (there are no more good ideas at the moment), if this thing is really useful and helps a lot of people
+**Follow-up development plan:** Consider adding the ability to add custom image sources, adding different versions to adapt to different operating systems, etc. (there are no more good ideas at the moment), if this thing is really useful 和 helps a lot of people